fsluizvictor/backpropagation/README.md

 # backpropagation
-In this repository contais the implementation of backpropagation algorithm.
+In this repository contais the implementation of backpropagation algorithm .
+CEFET-MG